GrumpyCockatiel/GoodGas/README.md

 ## Getting it Working

+### Why Xamarin is better on a Mac
+The irony here is that developing x-platform apps using .NET Core on a Mac is actually a better experience than Windows.
+Visual Studio for Mac is good enough and not bloated like the Windows version, you can install XCode on the Mac as well for a better simulator experience, as well as editing storyboards directly in XCode, and the Android emulator works just as it does on the Mac as it does on Windows.

 * Install the latest version of Visual Studio for Windows or Mac.
 It should work on either
 * On a Mac you will also want to have the latest version of XCode installed for running the iOS Simulator
 * Clone or download this repo